 The Field Day is free of charge and open to the VCU community and their families.
 Some activities will carry a suggested donation, which will be used to benefit United 2 Heal, a non-profit organization based on the Monroe Park Campus.
 United 2 Heal provides recycled or discarded high-need medical supplies to developing countries at no cost.
 The organization was founded by Mohamed Ibrahim, a first-year medical student who died suddenly in November.
 Admired by faculty and students from both of VCU’s campuses, Mohamed’s life has inspired a number of memorial activities.

-In the School of Medicine, M.D. students are assigned to one of four medical societies according to their career and specialty interests, learning styles and proficiencies.
-The societies are designed to maintain the medical school’s close-knit camaraderie, and DOCS 2013 provided an opportunity to serve four community non-profits together.
+The school’s 780 M.D. students are assigned to one of four medical societies according to their career and specialty interests, learning styles and proficiencies.
+The Baughman, Benacerraf, Harris and Warner Societies each carry the name of an alumnus or faculty member to honor the rich history and tradition of MCV.